Business and technology are changing rapidly, and the org chart of many creative teams is not far behind.

 Instead, a creative director might pull together different teams for different projects.
 This approach makes it easier to tap into highly specialized skills, such as mobile development or social media strategy, as needed.
 "It's become more like a movie production model," Stone says.
 "You'll build a team for that project or film and you get all these people together."

 Is your org chart changing?
 Are you hiring for new roles?
-The Creative Group can help.
-Check out our Hiring Resources page now!
+We can help!